+- You can avoid doing the game until later.
 By pushing back the most difficult game in a section until the very end, you get more “bang for your buck” with the time you spend because you will be working on material that is easier to answer.

-Students who encounter a tough game relatively early in the section often suffer a shot to their confidence because such games are normally frustrating and time-consuming.
-The frustration translates into added pressure, and any additional pressure on a test such as the LSAT can lead to more missed questions.
-And, when a game takes more time than expected, not only does your level of frustration rise, but you are forced to work even faster on the remaining games in order to make up for lost time.
+- You avoid the psychological damage from getting trapped in a hard game.
+Students who encounter a tough game relatively early in the section often suffer a shot to their confidence.
+Usually these games are very frustrating, time-consuming, and demoralizing.
+The frustration translates into added pressure, which, on a test such as the LSAT, can lead to more missed questions.
+To make things worse, when a game takes longer than expected, you’re forced to work even faster on the remaining games to make up for lost time.

-While getting trapped by a tough game can be frustrating, knowing that you have avoided an LSAT black hole often brings renewed energy and confidence.
-This extra energy and confidence leads to faster, more accurate performance on the remaining questions, leading to a better LSAT score.
+- You gain a confidence edge because you know that you’ve identified a game that was intended to consume time.
+Getting trapped by a tough game can be frustrating, knowing that you avoided an LSAT black hole often brings renewed energy and confidence.
+This leads to faster, more accurate performance on the remaining questions, which results in a better LSAT score.

-- October 1991, Game #3: Hannah
+PT2, October 1991, Game #3: Hannah

 Grouping: Defined-Moving, Balanced, Numerical Distribution.
 This is the most difficult Numerical Distribution game to ever appear, and students without a strong grasp of distributions invariably struggle with this game.

-- October 1991, Game #4: The Dogs
+PT2, October 1991, Game #4: Dog Show

 Advanced Linear: Balanced.
 Not only was this game tough on its own merits, but it followed the Hannah game, leading to an unsavory double punch to end the October 1991 LSAT Games sections.

-- December 1996, Game #4: Advertising Products
+PT21, December 1996, Game #4: Product Advertising

 Advanced Linear: Unbalanced: Underfunded.
 This game contains a key inference that is extremely difficult to deduce during the setup.

-PT22, June 1997, Game #4: Jugglers
+PT22, June 1997, Game #4: Juggling Teams

+Grouping: Defined-Fixed, Unbalanced: Overloaded.
 This unusual game features 7 jugglers for six spots, with those six spots divided by group and with order assigned.
 Lovely.
 And by lovely we mean terrible.

-PT25, June 1998, Game #3: Golf and Tennis
+PT25, June 1998, Game #3: Golf/Tennis Rankings

 Grouping: Defined-Moving, Balanced, Identify the Templates.
 This game combines Grouping and Sequencing, forcing students to determine the sports played by each person, and then the ranking order of those players.

-- December 1998, Game #2: Lizards and Snakes
+PT27, December 1998, Game #2: Snakes and Lizards

 Grouping/Linear Combination, Numerical Distribution, Identify the Templates.
 This is a rough game, and even the Templates approach does not make the game much easier.

-- June 2000, Game #2: CDs for Sale
+PT31, June 2000, Game #2: Ten CDs

 Grouping: Undefined.
 This game is often cited as the hardest game of all time.
 Ten CDs are candidates for a sale, and the rules are all multi-conditionals.
 The game is quite time-consuming (although not necessarily intrinsically difficult), and that time factor vaults it into the ranks of the hardest games ever.

-- December 2000, Game #3: Jewels
+PT33, December 2000, Game #3: Jewels

 Grouping: Defined-Moving, Unbalanced: Overloaded, Numerical Distribution.
 This game features a jeweler selecting six stones for six different rings.
 The distributions are open-ended, and there is a lot of information to juggle.

-PT40, June 2003, Game #3: Zephyr Airlines
+PT40, June 2003, Game #3: Flight Connections

-- June 2009, Game #3: Dinosaurs
+PT57, June 2009, Game #3: Dinosaurs

-- December 2010, Game #2: Stained Glass Windows
+PT62, December 2010, Game #2: Stained Glass Windows

 Grouping: Grouping: Partially Defined, Numerical Distribution.
 This is a rough game, and probably in the running for the second hardest game of all time.
 Very involved, and without the nice Grouping inference seen in the Dinosaurs game.